 Dill or Fennel

 Lemon balm creates a bushy and leafy impression for your landscape.
-This herb has a pleasant lemon smell and small white flowers that attract tachinid fly and wasps, which kill harmful caterpillars from your olive trees.
+This herb has a pleasant lemon smell and small white flowers that attract tachinid flies and wasps, which kill harmful caterpillars from your olive trees.
 This fragrant herb repels pests and attracts pollinators.

 Parsley and tansy

-Another great companion plant for olive trees can be parsley known for its nutrition value and amazing flavor added in the dishes.
-Moreover, growing parsley also makes a lovely edging herb plant with its curly foliage that invites good flies and wasps which kill harmful predators for your olive trees and other plants.
+Moreover, growing parsley also makes a lovely edging herb with its curly foliage that invites good flies and wasps, killing harmful predators for your olive trees and other plants.
 Parsley attracts beneficial insects and provides a good ground cover, making it a great companion plant for olive trees.

 Peas and Alfalfa

-For example, peas not only looking very beautiful as a plant but as well it leak nitrogen into the ground, which benefits very hungry olive trees.
-Basically, let your legumes nurture for a while to build up nitrogen, then collect peas and cut them back to the ground to release it into the soil.
+Let your legumes nurture to build nitrogen for a while, then collect peas and cut them back to the ground to release them into the soil.

 4. Classic Mediterranean Herbs